STX: West Erregulla Update | MarketScreener

 -

-Due to WA COVID lockdown, all personnel required to continue immediate operations have been relocated to site in order to proceed without delay.

-Strike Energy Limited (Strike - ASX: STX) provides an update on the West Erregulla Appraisal Campaign well on behalf of the EP469 Joint Venture.
+Strike Energy Limited (Strike - ASX: STX) provides an update on the drilling operations at WE4 behalf of the EP469 Joint Venture.

 Current Operations